Generic nonadditivity of quantum capacity in simple channels: Violation of strong additivity of quantum capacity involving

 where $\rho_a(u)$ is a one-parameter density operator of the form $\rho_a(u) = (1-u)[0] + u [2]$ with $0 \leq u \leq 1$.
-Moreover, provided the spin alignment conjecture stated in \cite{paper1prl} is true, the coherent information $\QC^{(1)}(\NC_s)$ is also additive, and $\QC^{(1)}(\NC_s) = \QC(\NC_s)$.
-The results in \cite{paper1prl} show that the coherent information, the private information, and the Holevo information of $\NC_s$ are all weakly additive.
+Moreover, provided the spin alignment conjecture stated in \cite{paper1IEEE} is true, the coherent information $\QC^{(1)}(\NC_s)$ is also additive, and $\QC^{(1)}(\NC_s) = \QC(\NC_s)$.
+Proof for this equality has two steps.
+First step identifies that an input restricted to a degradable sub-channel of $\NC_s$ achieves the single-letter coherent information $\QC^{(1)}(\NC_s)$.
+The second step shows that inputs restricted to tensor products of this degradable sub-channel achieve the multi-letter coherent information of $\NC_s$ conditioned on what we call the spin-alignment conjecture.
+Together, the results in \cite{paper1IEEE} show that the coherent information, the private information, and the Holevo information of $\NC_s$ are all weakly additive.

 Operationally, a channel having a weakly additive information quantity means that a more complex coding strategy (defined by typical subspaces of multi-letter entangled input states) does not increase the rate.
 It is hence surprising that, for coherent information, the qutrit channel $\NC_s$ exhibits strong super-additivity when it is used jointly with a {\em different} channel $\aux$.
 Even more surprisingly, this additional channel $\aux$ can be just about any small channel!
 For example, we found super-additivity when $\aux$ is chosen from well-known and physically relevant channels, such as the amplitude damping channel, erasure channel, and depolarizing channel on a qubit, over large ranges of the corresponding noise parameters.
 Alternatively, this additional channel can be randomly sampled and a substantial fraction have super-additive coherent information jointly with $\NC_{1/2}$.
-Note that $\QC(\NC_s)>0$ for all $s\in[0,1/2]$ (see Section~4 and Fig.~1 in \cite{paper1prl}), and hence the additional channel $\aux$ \emph{amplifies} the coherent information of $\NC_s$ (in the terminology introduced in Sec.~\ref{sec:ampframework} above):
+Note that $\QC(\NC_s)>0$ for all $s\in[0,1/2]$ (see Section~4 and Fig.~1 in \cite{paper1IEEE}), and hence the additional channel $\aux$ \emph{amplifies} the coherent information of $\NC_s$ (in the terminology introduced in Sec.~\ref{sec:ampframework} above):

-Finally, as many of the additional channels have known quantum capacity, some positive and some vanishing, the inequality \eqref{eq:superamplification} can be lifted to super-amplification and amplification of quantum capacity subject to the spin alignment conjecture \cite{paper1prl}.
+Finally, as many of the additional channels have known quantum capacity, some positive and some vanishing, the inequality \eqref{eq:superamplification} can be lifted to super-amplification and amplification of quantum capacity subject to the spin alignment conjecture \cite{paper1IEEE}.